top of page

 Responsibility: hope, eagerness

-At the born-again moment our spirit was instantly rebirthed, recreated, perfected, finished, and given the literal presence of God the Holy Spirit.
+At the born-again moment our spirit was instantly rebirthed, regenerated, perfected, finished, and given the literal presence of God.
 This is justification.
-The soul, however, just got started in a process of practical transformation, which includes depth repentance, inner healing, learning Biblical truth, belief-changing, and so on.
+The soul, however, just got started in a process of practical transformation.
 This is sanctification.
 The physical body is the last to receive its salvation gift.
 The New Testament calls it glorification.

 Theological Term: glorification

 Glorification is the future of our salvation, when we will be saved from the presence of sin forever.
-Glorification is the instant transformation, in the twinkling of an eye, of our earthly body into an immortal glorified body at Jesus' return.
-A new, sin-free heavens and earth will be the home of that body (2Pet 3:13).
-Here are the scriptures (all underlines mine), the simplest and clearest of which is Romans 8:30.
+Glorification is the instant transformation, in the twinkling of an eye, of our mortal earthly body into an immortal glorified body at Jesus' return.
+A new, sin-free heavens and earth will be the ultimate home of that body (2Pet 3:13).
+Here are the scriptures (all underlines mine).

 Romans 8:30 (NIV): ...those he justified, he also glorified.